Bridge Lane Compound

-The original summer farmhouse, the Orange Crate is a traditional two-story shingled building with four bedrooms (one queen, one double, two with two twins).
+The original summer farmhouse, the Orange Crate is a traditional two-story shingled building with four bedrooms (two queens, two with two twins).
 The house includes a kitchen/dining room with a wood-burning stove, a large living room (including two day beds), a bathroom and an outdoor hot water shower (private but open to the elements).
 It also has a beautiful brick terrace under an old grape arbor for al fresco meals.
 There is a washing-machine and dryer in the basement.

 (4 bedrooms, sleeps 8)

 This large traditional post-and-beam Barn is at the heart of the compound and has been adapted to sleep 8.
 It includes a striking master bedroom with a Queen bed in the hayloft with double doors looking over the old apple tree, as well as two bedrooms (each with a queen and a single bed) and another small room with a queen bed, usually thought of as the guest room.
 It has two bathrooms, a double-aspect living/dining room (with a day bed), a kitchen and a big, cool, covered brick terrace which overlooks the rest of the compound and which has accommodated up to 40 for dinner.
 The pitched roof over the terrace is famous for 'roofball' - a lively game invented by the family (tennis balls and racquets provided).
 There is a washer and dryer which is shared with the Tool House and the Chicken Coop (at the convenience of the Barn residents).